 For employees who have suffered a miscarriage, time off work and the support they receive from their employer can be an important part of their recovery.
 Conversely, a lack of workplace support can potentially reduce productivity, lower standards of work, increase absenteeism, and sometimes result in resignation.
 It can also be detrimental to organisational culture and workforce morale, as employees place increasing value and expectation on an employers to invest in employee wellbeing.

-With one in four pregnancies ending in miscarriage, and one in 250 resulting in a stillbirth, employers should ensure HR and managers are trained and aware of employees’ rights and how to provide support, particularly where the employee is experiencing issues such as post-traumatic stress.
+As such, with one in four pregnancies ending in miscarriage, and one in 250 resulting in a stillbirth, employers should ensure HR and managers are not only trained and aware of employees’ rights, but also on how to provide support, particularly where the employee is experiencing issues such as post-traumatic stress.

 If a baby is born before the end of the 24th week of pregnancy, it is treated as a miscarriage.
-Women who have suffered a miscarriage will not qualify for maternity leave or to claim maternity pay.
+By law, employees who miscarry have no statutory right to take maternity leave or to claim maternity pay.
 Employees only attain parental statutory entitlements following stillbirth or neonatal death.

-If you do not have any specific policies in place relating to miscarriage or stillbirth, their GP can sign the employee off sick and they can take sick leave.
+If you do not have any specific policies in place relating to miscarriage or stillbirth, the employee may seek medical advice and be signed off work sick.

 As an employer, you must ensure you treat the employee fairly.
 It is unlawful to dismiss someone for absence directly caused by miscarriage.